GordijnMan/TurtleWoW-Essentials/README.md

 # TurtleWoW-Essentials

-A collection of essential TurtleWoW addons to enhance the player's experience.
+A collection of essential TurtleWoW AddOns to enhance the player's experience.

-The point of this project is to automatically download updated versions of the selected addons.
+The point of this project is to automatically download updated versions of the selected AddOns.
 All AddOns are made specifically for TurtleWoW.

 Use `git submodule update --remote --merge` to update all AddOns.